xcart/xcart-docs/_pages/kb_en/users/memberships_ext.md

 {% endnote %}

-## Memberships for Payments Methods
+## Membership-specific Payment Methods

-With the [Memberships for payment methods](https://market.x-cart.com/addons/memberships-for-payment-methods.html) module you'll be able to give extra payment options to the certain groups of customers in your store, e.g. enable PayPal Express Checkout for the wholesale buyers only.
+With the [Memberships for payment methods](https://market.x-cart.com/addons/memberships-for-payment-methods.html) module you will be able to give additional payment options to certain groups of customers in your store; for example, to enable PayPal Express Checkout for wholesale buyers only.

-To enable the feature, please install the 'Memberships for payment methods' module first as described in {% link "How to Install Modules in X-Cart 5" ref_fTUahl4n %}.
-Once installed a special 'Memberships' field will appear under each payment method in the 'Store SetUp: Payment Methods' section of the cart admin area (Figure 11).
+To enable the feature, install the 'Memberships for payment methods' module first as described in {% link "How to Install Modules in X-Cart 5" ref_fTUahl4n %}.
+Once the module is installed, a special 'Memberships' field will appear under each payment method in the 'Store Setup: Payment Methods' section of your store's Admin area (Figure 11).

 ![Fig 11]({{site.baseurl}}/attachments/payment.png)